A geometric and combinatorial view of weighted voting: Unweighted linear games with players

-Table~\ref{n=6} lists all unweighted linear games with $6$ voters in $J_6^+$.
+Table~\ref{n=6} lists all unweighted linear games with $6$ players in $J_6^+$.
 The left-hand side lists 20 games with minimal rank $32$ in $J_6^+$, while the right-hand-side lists 20 games with rank greater than $32$.
-The remainder of the unweighted linear games with $6$ voters are obtained by taking the duals of the unweighted linear games on the right-hand-side.
+The remainder of the unweighted linear games with $6$ players are obtained by taking the duals of the unweighted linear games on the right-hand-side.
 We note that all 60 unweighted games in $J_6$ are improper.